-Many people don't account for the cost of health care in their retirement savings, nor do they realize that women are likely to need more.
-Fidelity estimates that a woman retiring at 65 will need about $157,000 for future health care costs, while men need about $143,000 (neither amount includes the cost of long-term care).4 Women are also more likely to need full-time care (like a nursing home or assisted living), which can be in the 6 figures yearly.
+Many people don't account for the cost of health care in their retirement savings, nor do they realize that women are likely to need more.4 Women are also more likely to need full-time care (like a nursing home or assisted living), which can be in the 6 figures yearly.
 Additionally, many couples spend more money on the first spouse who needs it—statistically men.
 That often leaves women with less than they need.

 What to consider: Plan to save additionally—and separately—for health care costs in retirement.
 Consider using a health savings account (HSA) if you are enrolled in an HSA-eligible health plan.
 With an HSA, you can often split your contributions into invested money (which can be long-term savings for health care costs in retirement) and cash (so you can pay for your qualified medical expenses directly from your account).
 You can get 3 tax benefits for contributions: An initial tax deduction for your contributions, tax-free potential earnings, and tax-free withdrawals when you use the money for qualified medical expenses.5